marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/Readme.md

 # Preliminary Results
 This folder contains the preliminary/test results from the pipeline such as energy, temperature and bias plots, as well as post-processing plots (eg. occupancy maps) for a 100ps production run.

+Representative snapshots and MDpocket results can be found in their respective folder within this directory.

 All these results are merely to show pipeline/workflow functionality.

 ---